KonaTeam/kona-api/README.md

 Date and Time
 ----------------------

 The datetime values that we return are in Unix time format in milliseconds i.e. 13 digits.
-Our APIs accept datetime values in Unix time either in seconds or milliseconds.
+Our APIs accept datetime values in Unix time GMT, either in seconds or milliseconds.
 We also accept datetime values in "YYYY-MM-DD HH:mm:ss.SSS".

 Available API sections